RArtutos/Data-science-starter-kit/README.md

    ```bash
    docker-compose up
    ```
+2. Put the .gz of elasticsearch in the gz folder

-2. Open `SetupData.ipynb` in Jupyter and run all cells to process the data interactively
+3. Open `SetupData.ipynb` in Jupyter and run all cells to process the data interactively

 Both options will prepare your data for analysis.
 Choose based on your preference for automation vs. interactive processing.